-- Can't have cards with side symbols for both Light Side

-() and Dark Side

-() Either type may have Neutral

-() cards and even be completely neutral.

-- Can't have more than 4 copies of each card.
+- Can't have cards with side symbols for both Light Side () and Dark Side () Either type may have Neutral () cards and even be completely Neutral. - The IDC's 22nd expansion, The New Jedi Order: Vector Prime, introduced a new side to the Star Wars Trading Card Game, Yuuzhan Vong.
+Decks that contain Yuuzhan Vong cards can't have Light Side or Dark Side cards but may contain Neutral cards.
+Cards affiliated with the Yuuzhan Vong use the following side symbol: (3). - Can't have more than 4 copies of each card.
 (Each version of a unique card is a separate card.
-See Unique Cards, p.4)
+See Unique Cards, p.5)